rhiaro/questforbrothers/index.md

 Tug's opportunity came a dozen sunrises later.

 In the days after Durk and Jun's departure, Jun's mother Han invited Tug to join her in the stores.
-The stores were a vast underground frozen warehouse where everything porduced in the village wa skept until it was needed.
-As the days were getting longer now, it was starting to fill up agian.
+The stores were a vast underground frozen warehouse where everything produced in the village was kept until it was needed.
+As the days were getting longer now, it was starting to fill up again.
 Tug hadn't thought much about the stores before, only to hope that one day she could help to dig out something so impressive.

 Han was in charge of inventory.
 This was challenging work, as anyone in the village could take from and leave items in the stores as they saw fit.
 Han had a natural sense for keeping track of what was there though, and could grap at once if someone unexpected was missing.
 Part of her job, so she had defined it, was talking regularly with her neighbours to track their needs, and to find out when they were likely to leave something new.